okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-client-creds/index.md

 ---
-title: Implement the Client Credentials Flow
+title: Implement the Client Credentials flow
-excerpt: How to implement the client credentials flow with Okta
+excerpt: How to implement the Client Credentials flow with Okta
 layout: Guides
 sections:
 - overview